dcunited001/dcunited001.github.io/_drafts/a-speculative-history-of-five-thousand-bc.md

 So you see, this transition was destructive and creative at the same time, isolating groups of humans and psychologically imprinting us with disaster, over and over again.
-These disasters sparked a need to understand the world around us.
+These disasters sparked a need to conceptualize the world around us.
 To understand, we developed means of surveying the earth.
 We developed an intense desire to understand geography, everyone did.
 It was already crucial for sustenance and intriguing for self-discovery, but now it was important for survival.